g7gpr/povggmn/readme.md

 - PATH=$PATH:/home/gmn/scripts/povggmn

+- Save and exit then load the new .bashrc

 - source ~/.bashrc

+- switch to root

-- also do this by su and edit  /.bashrc
+- su

+- add PATH=$PATH:/home/gmn/scripts/povggmn to /.bashrc

+- exit root user

 - Run gmninstall in the <observatory-name> account (this will take a long time)